andrew-johnson-4/lsts-tutorial/src/tutorial/axiom_statements.md

 Choosing axioms is one of the most important parts of defining a prelude.
 Not all axioms are appropriate for all preludes.
-For this reason some preludes are incompatible.
+For this reason some preludes are incompatible with each other.